jekyll/jekyll/site/_docs/plugins.md

 3. Add the relevant plugins to a Bundler group in your `Gemfile`.
 An
     example:

+{% highlight ruby %}
 group :jekyll_plugins do
   gem "my-jekyll-plugin"
   gem "another-jekyll-plugin"
 end
+{% endhighlight %}

-    Now you need to install all plugins from your Bundler group by running single command `bundle install`
+Now, to install the plugins from your Bundler group can be done by running`bundle install`

 <div class="note info">
   <h5>